A Beat for You

-"A Beat for You" is a song by Australian pop group Pseudo Echo.
+"A Beat for You" is a song by Australian new wave group Pseudo Echo.
 The song was released in April 1984 as the second single from their debut studio album, Autumnal Park (1984).
 The song peaked at number 12 on the Australian Kent Music Report.

 A slightly updated version of the song appeared as the leadoff track on the North American release of the group's follow-up album, Love an Adventure.
 Referring to this version, AllMusic said, "driving hard rock riffs puncture Pierre Gigliotti and James Leigh's wall of synthesizers.
 Vocalist Brian Canham has a darkly erotic voice that only new wave groups seem to breed -- imagine a cross between Jim Kerr of Simple Minds and Midge Ure."